 The bill mandates that all individual or group health insurance policies, medical service plans, and similar contracts that provide coverage for breast cancer screening and diagnostic examinations must eliminate any cost-sharing requirements for diagnostic or supplemental breast examinations.
 This requirement applies to policies delivered, issued, amended, or renewed on or before January 1, 2026.
 Additionally, if compliance with this mandate would affect health savings account eligibility under federal law, the requirement will only apply to high deductible health plans after the minimum deductible has been met.
-The bill also clarifies definitions for terms such as "cost-sharing requirement," "diagnostic breast examination," and "supplemental breast examination."
+The bill also clarifies definitions for "cost-sharing requirement," "diagnostic breast examination," "insured," and "supplemental breast examination."

 Statutes affected: As introduced: 40-2, 40-19c09, 40-2407, 40-2411